 For decades now, Japanese brand Casio has been making watches that look great, last long, and won't empty your wallet.
 At a great value, you can get this high-quality timepiece with classic dive functionality.
 This watch can endure up to 200-meter dives effortlessly, which means that you can use it for water activities that go beyond just a few splashes.
 The anti-reverse bezel ensures that the watch does not malfunction when you go for a dip in the water.
 The three-hand analog display is classically stylish and easy to read with a black and white face with mineral glass protection.
 The stainless steel case and black resin band also add to the watch's aesthetic and overall durability.
 To change the time, all you have to do is to unscrew the crown.
 You won't need to touch it more than twice a year for daylight savings — otherwise, the time should remain accurate.

 Best Budget: Casio Men's Sport Analog Dive Watch

-Casio's Sport Analog Dive Watch is so affordable at $15 that you may be hesitant about its quality.
-Still, Casio is world-renowned for its inexpensive, well-crafted watches, and this product is no exception, with thousands of Amazon reviewers who, on average, have given it a high rating.
+Casio's Sport Analog Dive Watch is so affordable that you may be hesitant about its quality.
+Still, Casio is world-renowned for its inexpensive, well-crafted watches, and this product is no exception.
 The Analog Dive is not the greatest pick for scuba diving, but it's still suitable for most water activities with its 100-meter water resistance.
 It's appropriate for most recreational water sports, such as swimming, snorkeling, surfing, and sailing.